lgiraudel/old-blog/_posts/2015-07-07-how-to-create-an-opensource-stack.md

 }
 {% endhighlight %}

-The test command is launched when we use the `npm test` command:
+The command associated to the `test` property is launched when we use the `npm test` command:

 {% highlight bash %}
 $ npm test